Avengers Month: Ten Characters We Won’t See in ‘The Avengers’

 3. Two-Gun Kid

-Yet another guy with no actual superheroes, just a reliance on weapons rendered obsolete by the rest of the Avengers and their villains.
+Yet another guy with no actual super powers, just a reliance on weapons rendered obsolete by the rest of the Avengers and their villains.
 Matt Hawk does, however, have an excuse for being a cowboy-themed superhero in that he was born in the old west where he worked as a lawyer before turning vigilante.
 For some reason he later traveled through time and joined The Avengers.
-He would at his old fashioned firearms to the plasma cannon blasts provided by Iron Man, rendering him useless.
+He would use his old fashioned firearms next the plasma cannon blasts provided by Iron Man, rendering him useless.

 Why We Won’t See Him in a Movie: It’s hard enough for the directors to come up with a way to make Capt.
-America look relevant in this day and age, including an even campier looking time traveler.
+America look relevant in this day and age without including an even campier looking time traveler.
 Also, he’s a cowboy.